simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 browser.runtime.onInstalled.addListener(setup);
 ```

-The extension's background script registers the content script on install from the extension files, and listens for messages from it to apply the theme CSS to the current tab.
+The extension's background script registers the content script on install from the extension files, and listens for messages sent from it to apply the theme CSS to the current tab.
 However, it only applies the theme if the [extension is in development mode](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/management/ExtensionInfo#installtype) and the message sender is the extension itself.
 A few remarks can be made here:
 - "**Development mode**" just means whether the extension was loaded as a temporary add-on from disk or installed from the store.
 It's not a controllable flag.
 The client side bot will install it with the `temporary=True` flag, meaning the bot will always have that "development mode" enabled.
-This was supposed to just be a cheap anti-slop/anti-llm-clankers hallucination bait 🎣 (pt.2.).
+This was supposed to just be a cheap anti-slop/anti-LLM/clankers hallucination bait 🎣 (pt.2.).
 - The **sender check is redundant**, since `runtime.onMessage` only receives messages from the extension's own context, i.e. only from the installed content script.
-This was supposed to just be a cheap anti-slop/anti-llm-clankers hallucination bait 🎣 (pt.3.).
+This was supposed to just be a cheap anti-slop/anti-LLM/clankers hallucination bait 🎣 (pt.3.).
 - The `defaultOpts` object sets a few default arguments for the `insertCSS` call, but the object is then merged with the `msg` object with `Object.assign()` function, which uses **right-to-left precedence**, meaning they can be overridden if specified in the `msg` object.
 (Not a clanker bait this time).

 But can we actually specify otherwise in the content script?
 Let's see.